 A framework of knowledge informs the clinical approaches utilized at Wellkin.
-The theoretic foundation of our approach incorporates both a development perspective, which posts that behaviour results from the complex interaction of a number of factors (genetic, early history, recent events and current situation) and, general systems theory, which views a child as part of a family system which in turn is part of a larger ethno/racial/cultural community.
+The theoretic foundation of our approach incorporates both a development perspective, which posts that behaviour results from the complex interaction of a number of factors (genetic, early history, recent events and current situation) and, general systems theory, which views an infant/child/youth as part of a family system which in turn is part of a larger ethno/racial/cultural community.
 The various theoretical frameworks as represented by the disciplines of our various staff further enhance our clinical practice.
-The methods used are informed by up-to-date empirical research and expert opinion on best practice approaches.
-Interventions are based on goals jointly developed with the child and family, taking into accounts both the challenges and the strengths of the child and family.
+Interventions are based on co-created goals, developed with the infant/child/youth and family, and which take into account both the challenges and the strengths of the infant/child/youth and family.
 The complexity of family systems and client needs define the breadth of multidisciplinary consultation and collaboration with internal and external services and resources.

 Principles of Service

-- Decisions affecting the interests and rights of children and their parents are made according to clear, consistent criteria and are subject to procedural safeguards.
+- Decisions affecting the interests and rights of infants/children/youth and their parents are made according to clear, consistent criteria and are subject to procedural safeguards.

-- Where possible the appropriate, service will be decentralized and available in a child/family’s community.
+- Where possible, the appropriate service will be decentralized and available in an infant/child/youth/family’s community.

 - Services will be available by direct referral from families.

-- Services to children and families will, wherever possible, be provided in a way which respects cultural, religious and other major differences.
+- Services to infants/children/youth and families will, wherever possible, be provided in a way which respects cultural, religious and other major differences.

 - Service will be based on the least restrictive or disruptive course of action that is available and appropriate for each situation.